ViktorC/PararealML/README.md

 The [examples](https://git.ecdf.ed.ac.uk/msc-19-20/s1984842/tree/master/code/python/examples) folder contains a range of different examples of using the library for solving various differential equations both in serial and parallel.
 The scripts also include examples of using machine learning operators.

 ## Setup
-To use the Parareal operator, an implementation of the MPI standard must be installed (e.g. [MPICH](https://www.mpich.org/)).
-This can be easily done using [Anaconda](https://www.anaconda.com/).
-If an MPI implementation is already installed and available on the system, you can skip to step 6 of the setup guide.
+To use the Parareal operator, an implementation of the MPI standard must be installed and the `mpicc` program must be on the search path as per the [installation guide](https://mpi4py.readthedocs.io/en/stable/install.html#using-pip) of mpi4py.
+With that set up, the dependencies of the library may be installed by running `make install`.
- 1. make sure you have a working Anaconda installation (see the [guide](https://docs.anaconda.com/anaconda/install/))
- 1. `conda create -n {environment_name} python={python_version}` - replace `{environment_name}` with the name of your environment and replace `{python_version}` with any version number greater than or equal to `3.8`
- 1. `conda activate {environment_name}`
- 1. `conda install -c conda-forge mpi`
- 1. `conda install -c conda-forge mpi4py`
- 1. `make install`

- On Windows, step 4 does not apply.
-Instead, Microsoft MPI must be installed and added to the PATH manually.

 ## Testing
 To perform linting, execute `make lint`.